Payset prespective

 Electronic bank transfer

-One of the benefits of e-transfer is that it’s instant.
-The sender can access the portal through their online banking platform and receives instant confirmation that the funds transfer was successful.
+One of the benefits of E-transfer is that it’s instant.
+The sender can access the portal through their online banking platform and receive instant confirmation that the funds transfer was successful.
 The recipient then receives email confirmation that the funds have arrived, which typically takes only a few hours.
 One of the downsides is that it is not a good way to send money across borders.

 • Fraud protection